mabdulkadr/ActiveDirectory-Scripts/Shadow Group/README.md

 ---

-**Disclaimer**: This script is provided as-is.
-Test in a staging environment before deploying in production.
-The author is not responsible for any unintended consequences.
+## ⚠️ Disclaimer

+This script is provided **as-is** without warranty.
+The author is **not responsible** for unintended modifications or data loss.
+Always test thoroughly before deploying in production.